 Summer is a great time to spend more hours each week in your backyard, whether relaxing, gardening, playing, exercising, or entertaining.
+The weather during this time of the year is perfect for any outdoor activity and will certainly encourage you to bond with your friends and family more.
+You can even have some barbecue parties and dine al fresco during summer nights.

 However, to ensure you can do this comfortably and safely while keeping your valued plants healthy, you must take steps to keep garden pests at bay.
-After all, you don’t want to bite, chewing, digging pests to attack your family or eat your plants.
+After all, you don’t want to bite, chew, digging pests to attack your family or eat your plants.

 Thankfully, there are numerous things you can do to deter the creepy crawlies.
 As the weather starts to heat up and insects move about more, here are some steps to take.